mpmaruthu/dev/docs/deploy-configure-kafka.md

      ```
      oc get events -n openshift-operators
      ```
-   - If you have configured security settings, ensure that your clients are using the correct credentials and SSL/TLS configurations.

 # Conclusion
 You have successfully deployed and configured a Kafka broker on the hub cluster.